 I'm an energetic nonprofit professional with more than a decade of nonprofit management experience.
 I'm passionate about philanthropy, youth activism, travel, photography, and history.
-You'll almost always find me with a cup of coffee nearby, and I love chatting about music, volunteer management, and fundraising.
+You'll almost always find me with a cup of coffee nearby, and I love chatting about politics, volunteer management, travel, and fundraising.
 I currently live, work, and brunch in Austin, Texas after spending time in Pennsylvania and the District of Columbia.

 I'm a proud graduate of the University of Texas at Austin (hook 'em) and a former fellow of Georgetown University's Engalitcheff Institute of Comparative Political and Economic Systems.
 In the recent past I participated in the Clinton Global Initiative University, and received an Excellence Award from the American Red Cross.
 Currently I'm directing development and communications for a statewide nonprofit, PeopleFund, and in the most recent past I created the Texas Stars Foundation, the charity for a professional hockey team.
 For more than five years, I managed volunteer and youth services for the American Red Cross.
 Over the course of my career, I've collaborated several nonprofit organizations including: the Congressional Hispanic Caucus Institute, Bastrop County Emergency Food Pantry, Let's Overcome Vision Impairment, Susan G. Komen for the Cure, the Movember Foundation, and Heroes Night Out.
 I love working with charities and meeting new people also sharing their skills in the public sector.

 I've lived in rural towns and big cities, but Austin has stolen my heart.
 I love the wonderful mix of hippies, liberals, health-nuts, countryfolk, and kind strangers who call Central Texas home.
 From outstanding culture to the best damn food you'll ever eat, Austin is amazing y'all.